murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 FEC is another technique used in RTP Media Chains to protect media content against packet loss.
 {{RFC5109}} defines such a payload format used to transmit FEC for specific packets protection.

 FEC may protect some parts of the media content more than others.
-For instance, intra frame encoded data or important network abstraction layer units (NALUs) like SPS/PPS may be more protected.
+For instance, intra video frame encoded data or important network abstraction layer units (NALUs) like SPS/PPS may be more protected.
 With a post-encoder transform and the use of a generic packetization, the granularity of the recovery mechanism is no longer at the NALU level but at the level of the frame generated by the post-encoder transform.
 In case a SVC codec is used, each spatial layer will be processed as an independent frame.
 In that case, base layers can be protected more heavily than higher resolution layers.

-Redundand Audio Data Techniques
+Redundant Audio Data Techniques
 -------------------------------

 As defined in {{RFC7656}} RTP-based redundancy is defined here as a transformation that generates redundant or repair packets sent out as a Redundancy RTP Stream to mitigate Network Transport impairments, like packet loss and delay.